fullstackwiki/fullstackwiki/README.md

 Fullstack.wiki is a repository of documentation for how to build reliable, accessible, cross-platform Web applications.

-This repository includes all the broad categories of content:
+This can be broken down into several broad categories of content:

 * Original specification text, for offline reference
 * Writing technical standards & participating in standards groups
-* Writing Web applications
+* Writing Web applications (i.e. publishing data)
-* Writing Web user-agents
+* Writing Web user-agents (i.e. consuming data)
 * Techniques & tools for programming

 ## Principles

 * Document techniques for building reliable, accessible, cross-platform Web applications.
-* Centrally document how to use/implement standards, cross referencing the relevant documents.
+* Centrally document how to use/implement standards, cross referencing the relevant authortative documents.
-* Keep things simple.
 * Document best practices, not necessarially everything.
 * Document implementation status by each platform.
-* Explain how to degrade on platforms that don't support the feature.
+* Support progressive enhancement and graceful degradation.
-* Emphasize security and defense in depth.
+* Encourage defense in depth and emphasize security at every step.
 * Keep accessibility, UX, and security notes in-line as essential requirements, not as separate sections.

 ## Prerequisites

 * make
-* xsltproc
 * node
-* npm
+* npm (or compatible package install)

 ## Building